3 Carnivorous Plants to Grow as Houseplants!

 These flytraps are double-potted so they can sit in water.

-Since they are bog plants, they like having wet feet so sit the pot in an inch of water in a tray or saucer.
-Use only distilled or rain water since minerals can harm them.
+Since they are bog plants, they like having wet feet, so place the pot in an inch of water in a tray or saucer.
+Use only distilled or rain water since minerals can harm flytraps.
 They also like bright light and will make larger traps if given 3 to 6 hours of full sun a day.
-Put your flytraps outside during a buggy spring and summer and the busy plants can grow a new trap a week.
+Put your flytraps outside during a buggy spring and summer, and the busy plants can grow a new trap a week.
 They never need fertilizing since they catch their own food.
 In fall and winter they go dormant.
 Place them out of direct sun in a bright chilly location for 2 to 4 months while they rest and keep them barely moist.
 Repot in March when new growth starts and return them to sun and warmth.
-They have small white flowers but it is recommended not to let them blossom because it weakens the plant.
+They have small white flowers, but it is recommended not to let them blossom because it weakens the plant.

 See our houseplant care guide for more tips.